nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-what_does_llc_mean.md

 layout: post
 title: "What Does LLC Mean in Business and How Do They Work?"
 date: 2023-07-03
-update_date: 2023-09-12
+update_date: 2023-09-21
 author: jack_nicholaisen
 summary: LLC stands for Limited Liability Company.
 Read this to find out how using one can put you on the fast-track to success.
-tags: what llc mean, what do llc means, what does being an llc mean
 image: /images/posts-headers/what-does-llc-mean-header.png
 permalink: /what-does-llc-mean/
+tags: what llc mean, what do llc means, what does being an llc mean, what does llc, what do llc mean, what does mean llc, what does llc mean and how do they work, what does llc mean in business, what does llc mean in a business, what is a llc and how does it work, what does llc mean for a business, what does an llc mean, what do llc mean in business, what does the llc mean in a business, what does llc means, what's llc mean, does llc mean, what a llc mean, what is an llc and how does it work
 ---

 Members (a.k.a.
 Owners) of Limited Liability Companies receive the limited liability protection of a Corporation while paying the taxes of a Partnership.